UB-Mannheim/vMaBookShelf/INSTALL.md

 - Rename template/buecherregal_header.tmpl_sample to
          template/buecherregal_header.tmpl
   and adapt the example to your normal webpage header
-- Rename externer_server/ds/config.php_tmpl to
+- Rename proxy/ds/config.php_tmpl to
          externer_server/ds/config.php
   and adapt the example to your needs

 ### Java

-a lokal Version of java is needed to minimize the js and css files. see html/js/ErzeugeMiniVersion.cmd there you have to insert the path into the variable "javaprog"
+a local Version of java is needed to minimize the js and css files. see html/js/ErzeugeMiniVersion.cmd there you have to insert the path into the variable "javaprog"

 apt-get install openjdk-7-jdk